YtvwlD/gophor/README.md

 - Set default charset -- need to think about implementation here...

+- Neaten codebase after recent RequestPath addition.

 - Fix file cache only updating if main gophermap changes (but not sub files) -- need to either rethink how we keep track of files, or rethink how gophermaps are stored in memory.

 Longterm:

-- Finish inline shell scripting support -- current thinking is to either perform a C fork very early on, or create a separate modules binary, and either way the 2 processes interact via some IPC method.
-Could allow for other modules too.
+- Finish inline shell scripting support -- current thinking is to only allow during rootless operation.

 - Rotating logs -- have a check on start for a file-size, rotate out if the file is too large.
 Possibly checks during run-time too?